 - symbolism, faith and religious uses of astronomy; and

 - art and decoration.

 In fact, the production and retention of archives could be considered the very heart of the scientific productivity of a laboratory or observatory.
 They are movable underpinnings for collections of data emanating from sky observations, calculations, predictions and theoretical interpretations.
-It is in this way that the ‘intangible property’ represented by archives in a broader sense is most directly linked with the scientific activities and reputation of the ‘astronomical property’.
+It is in this way that the ‘intangible property’ represented by archives is most directly linked with the scientific activities and reputation of the ‘astronomical property’.

 Natural heritage relating to Astronomy: landscape and sky